lisy87/dugesia-transcriptome/README.md

 ```

 # IV.
-Selecting the longest isoform in \*pep files using the [script of Tauana Cunha](https://github.com/tauanajc/Cunha_Giribet_2019_ProcRSocB/blob/master/choose_longest_iso.py)
+Selecting the longest isoform in \*pep files

+To select the longer isoform we will use the [script of Tauana Cunha](https://github.com/tauanajc/Cunha_Giribet_2019_ProcRSocB/blob/master/choose_longest_iso.py).
+This script is based on a original script published by [Fernández et al (2014)](https://doi.org/10.1093/molbev/msu108)

-Download the script of Tauana Cunha in your script's directory
+Download the script in your script's directory

 ```{bash}
 cd PATH_to_script/